 The location history is also a bit sketchy as you would need to have the GPS turned on.
 The map will show you the location of the smartphone and not the lock and when the lock was opened, but only with the GPS on.

 Plus, the 2-Step Unlock function is not available on all Noke apps, particularly in the Android version.
 Moreover, the Noke Padlock may prove to be a bit expensive.
-The padlock itself costs $69.99 (For the latest prices and discounts, check here) and if you like to have the key fob, you would need to add $25 more.
+For the latest prices and discounts, check here.

 Lastly, for those who are forgetful, an auto-lock feature would have been a great addition.
 When you unlock your Noke Padlock and you don’t pull on the shackle, it stays unlocked.
 So you may inadvertently leave it open without any way to remotely lock it or have it automatically locked after a set period of time.